Compare and contrast the best of Scotland and England on this six-day tour from London.

 You have a short journey into the lively market town of Keswick* where you’re dropped off at your accommodation and free to explore the charming town.

-*Please note all tours that depart on the 13th, 16th, 20th, 23rd, 27th and 30th July will stay in Bowness-on-Windermere instead of Keswick
+*Please note all tours that depart on 2nd and 5th August stay in Bowness-on-Windermere instead of Keswick

 After breakfast, you take in views of Ullswater as we head along country roads to its southern shores.